Purpose

 Read the

-col1data from tabletbl1, compute a new columncol1_addwith the valuecol1+1, and compute another new columncol3_mulwith the valuecol3*2.SELECT col1, col1+1 AS col1_add, col3*2 col3_mul FROM tbl1;The returned result is as follows:
+col1data from tabletbl1, calculate a new columncol1_addwith the valuecol1+1, and calculate another new columncol3_mulwith the valuecol3*2.SELECT col1, col1+1 AS col1_add, col3*2 col3_mul FROM tbl1;The result is as follows:

 +------+----------+----------+ | col1 | col1_add | col3_mul | +------+----------+----------+ | 1 | 2 | 2 | | 2 | 3 | 4 | | 3 | 4 | 6 | +------+----------+----------+ 3 rows in set